 The lineup is where Southern Miss will hope to exploit their advantage.
 The Golden Eagles entering the CUSA Tournament with the third best batting average in CUSA and the second-most long balls on the season (54).
 Outside of an off weekend in Houston, the Southern Miss offense has tallied 21 runs or more in every conference series they’ve played this season — including the series losses.

 Both teams can pitch and both teams can hit.
 But Southern Miss has proven more capable of stringing those hits together and producing runs consistently.
 They just haven’t done it against Rice.
-Which side blinks first?Become a member and join The Roost.
-Stay plugged into the latest happenings in Rice Football with practice notes, player interviews and recruiting updates.
+Which side blinks first?Subscribe on Patreon.
+Stay plugged into the latest happenings in Rice Football with exclusive recruiting updates, practice notes and more.
 We are your No. 1 source for Rice Athletics News.